A Finding Aid to the Hugo Gellert Papers,

 The Hugo Gellert papers are owned by the Archives of American Art, Smithsonian Institution.
 Literary rights as possessed by the donor have been dedicated to public use for research, study, and scholarship.
 The collection is subject to all copyright laws.

-The bulk of this collection was digitized in 2007 and is available via the Archives of American Art's website.
 A portion of the printed materials and personal bills and receipts have not been scanned.